fluiddyn/fluidimage/doc/examples/piv_try_params.md

 ```{literalinclude} piv_try_params.py
 ```

-The parameters in `params.series` are used to define an object `SeriesOfArrays` and to select one serie (which represents here a couple of images).
+The parameters in `params.series` are used to define a {class}`fluiddyn.util.serieofarrays.SeriesOfArrays` and to select one serie (which represents here a couple of images).
 It is also what is done internally in the PIV topology.
 Have a look at [our tutorial](https://fluiddyn.readthedocs.io/en/latest/ipynb/tuto_serieofarrays.html)